Maitetsu: Visual novel

 Adopted son of a family of brewers.
 Was the victim of a railway accident of which he was the only survivor in his family.
 Sōtetsu later acts as Hibiki's secretary after she assumes her position as mayor.
+His maiden name is Sogō.

-Raillord accidentally awoken by Sōtetsu, having been stowed away in a cabinet for a long time.
+Raillord accidentally awoken by Sōtetsu, having been stowed away in a display case for a long time.
 Speaks in a very refined and formal tone.
-She personifies the JGR Class 8620 2-6-0 Mogul-type steam locomotive; specifically, number 8620, the lead member of her class.
+She personifies the JGR Class 8620 2-6-0 Mogul-type steam locomotive, specifically, number 8620, the lead member of her class.
+In one of the sub-endings, Sōtetsu confesses to Hachiroku; despite her initial reservations they agree to get married, with Hachiroku given the married name of Suzu Migita (右田 铃, Migita Suzu).

 Hachiroku also appears in the anime, but is unvoiced.

 Stepsister of Sōtetsu who is also an aspiring artist.
 Noted as being very optimistic.
 Her speech often slips into a Kumamoto drawl; she will then attempt to correct it back into a more refined tone which she uses "as she is now older".
 She subsequently becomes the mayor of Ohitoyo.
+In the future, she becomes a locomotive designer.

 Mayor of Ohitoyo and operator and caretaker of Reina.
 Noted as being very timid and is of Franc descent.
 Due to a harassment incident at a city council meeting involving an outside heckler, Paulette resigns as mayor of Ohitoyo due to the pressure; she then acts as a mentor for Hibiki after the latter takes up her position.
+In the official canon of the story, Sōtetsu and Paulette marry; she later gives birth to a daughter named Hikari.

 Raillord always noted as being in the company of Paulette.
 She is the personification of the JNR KiHa 07 series (ja) diesel railcar.
 Speaks extremely slowly and in a fashion similar to that of a toddler.
 Reina also appears in the anime, but is unvoiced.

 Sōtetsu's adoptive older sister and the owner of the Migitachi Brewery.
 Speaks with a heavy Kumamoto drawl, has a very shapely figure and has a very sisterly personality.